Co-op Food Program

 This programs offers co-op members and community members the opportunity to make crafts in a group environment.
 This group meets every Wednesdays from 1 pm – 3 pm.
 The crafts made are donated back to the co-op program for sale and the revenues are put back into the craft program.
 A community volunteer hosts and oversees the group sessions.

-Offered twice per year, six ½ day workshops are offered to individuals interested in taking on Mentor roles within the food bank.
+Offered once per year, six ½ day workshops are offered to individuals interested in taking on Mentor roles within the food bank.
 Mentors are assigned specific roles and provide leadership to other co-op members volunteering within the food bank.